LAMP Stack Tutorial¶

 Launch the Database Tier

 Before deploying the app tier, you need an active database instance, so launch the database box first.
 On the Instances page, click New.
 Select the MySQL DB box.
 Enter values for the username and password variables.
 The app tier pulls these values through the binding to connect to the database.
+To define this binding add a tag, it will be use later on Lamp instance.
 Click Deploy.

 Launch the App Tier

 From the Instances page, click New and select the LAMP Stack box.
-For the deployment policy, select the AWS Policy you just created.
-For the mysql_service binding, select the database instance you previously launched.
-Also schedule the instance to terminate an hour after deployiong to save money.
+For the deployment policy, select the AWS Policy you created.
+For the mysql_service binding, select the tag you define in the instance you previously launched.
+Also schedule the instance to terminate an hour after deploying.
 Click Deploy to create an instance of the app tier.

 See how ElasticBox launches the database and the app tiers on separate machines.
 Once the app tier comes online, you see it connected to the database.